campbellm92/bookcycle/README.md

 - Products on landing page:

-  - A card carousel would have been better, but this is outside of my current skillset
+  - A card carousel would have been better

 - Cleaner HTML & CSS